 Children Bitten In The Face By A Dog

 Half of the dog bite injuries nationwide that require treatment in a hospital are to adults but children suffer equally and their injuries are often more severe.
 Serious child injuries due to vicious dog attacks increase every summer.

-According to a study conducted by pediatric otolaryngologists from the University at Buffalo's School of Medicine and Biomedical Sciences young children are especially vulnerable to severe dog bites in the head and neck areas.
-One-third of the bites occurred on the cheeks, 21 percent on the lips, and eight percent each on the nose and ears, results showed.
+According to a study conducted by pediatric otolaryngologists from the University at Buffalo's School of Medicine and Biomedical Sciences, young children are especially vulnerable to severe dog bites in the head and neck areas.
+One-third of the bites occurred on the cheeks, 21 percent on the lips, and 8 percent each on the nose and ears, results showed.